mattiasvillani/TexTables.jl/docs/src/index.md

 ## Installation

-TexTables is not yet registered, so it can be installed with the command
+TexTables is a registered Julia package, so it can be installed with the command

 ```julia
 Pkg.add("TexTables")
 ```